dreamer-coding-555/meson-lib-obcj/README.md

-# Project Template - `C`
+# Project Template - `Objective C`

 Welcome to the Project Template repository!
-This README provides user-friendly instructions for setting up, compiling, testing, and running a project using the Meson build system on Windows, macOS, and Linux systems.
+This README provides user-friendly instructions for setting up, compiling, testing, and running a project using the Meson build system macOS, and Linux systems.
 Please note that the Meson build system is required for successfully building this project.

 ## Prerequisites